Junkern/DOMRec/README.md

 This project is only possible due to the awesome groundwork by https://github.com/rocallahan in https://github.com/Pernosco/DOMRec.
 See his article: [DOM Recording For Web Application Demos](https://robert.ocallahan.org/2020/11/dom-recording-for-web-application-demos.html).

+## Ecosystem

+The ability to record the DOM of a website makes this package very flexible and allows many other possibilites.
+There are a few tools that already built up on this:

+* [Puppeteer](https://github.com/Junkern/domrec-puppeteer): Record the DOM when using puppeteer (also works in headless mode)
+* [Firefox Extension](https://github.com/Junkern/domrec-firefox-extension): A small extension which allows you to easily use `domrec-core` to record DOM changes of any website.

 ## Installation

 ```sh